rudyhuynh/use-url-search-params/README.md

 - Your app need to persist its state after user refresh the page (used for simple, non-sensitive data).
 - Some page settings (ex: table filter, sorting, paging, etc.) should be saved in the URL so that user can easily pass to others.
-- You want to do something (refresh new data, etc.) every time some URL query value changes.
+- You want to do something (request new data, etc.) every time some URL query value changes.
 - Combine all of the above with a URL query as a single source of truth.

 ## Installation